al-ce/karaml/README.md

 complex rule set, you'll have to remove the old complex modifications and re-enable the updated ones, as you would normally.
 No backup files will be created for complex modifications, but you will get a confirmation prompt to confirm the overwrite/update.
-If you do not provide a `title` map in your yaml config, karaml will default to writing/updating the 'Karaml rules' ruleset.
+If you do not provide a `title` map in your YAML config, karaml will default to writing/updating the 'Karaml rules' ruleset.

 ```bash